“They say great science is built on the shoulders of giants—not here. At Aperture we do all our science from scratch; no hand holding.” —Cave Johnson

 - Vladimir Glavtchev (first employment, BMW, currently NVIDIA)

-- Shubhabrata (“Shubho”) Sengupta (first employment, Intel Research, currently Shazam)
+- Shubhabrata (“Shubho”) Sengupta (first employment, Intel Research, then Shazam, now Baidu Research)

 - Will Kohut (NVIDIA)